manan-ec/manan-ec.github.io/devlog/setup-logs.md

 - Did all the remaining setup till the point I left on my old laptop.
 - Finally, the app worked.
 Turns out I had to run `ecrebuild --no-cache`.

+### December 30:

+- Started with installing mysql workbench, imported the data provided by Ab into the db, played around and tested that everything is working fine.